 The most frequent medical needs arise from acute respiratory diseases, diarrhoea, complications during pregnancy and delivery, injuries (including from sexual and gender-based violence), under-nutrition, malaria, and other communicable diseases.
 Mental health and psychosocial support services help the people affected by crises to cope with high distress and trauma.

 Weakened or disrupted health systems that are unable to provide prevention and treatment for non-communicable diseases and basic health services aggravate the problem.
 Prolonged conflicts have a devastating impact on healthcare provision, especially when health facilities and health workers come under attack.

-ECHO health funding is governed by the Consolidated Humanitarian Health Guidelines, adopted in 2013.
-This thematic policy document helps improve the coordination, create synergies and ensure coherence between ECHO, other departments of the European Commission, Member States and other donors providing health assistance.
+The European Commission provides around €200 million every year to support humanitarian health programmes.
+The EU’s humanitarian health funding is governed by its Consolidated Humanitarian Health Guidelines, which help ensure coherence between the departments of the European Commission, EU Member States and other donors providing health assistance.

 Recent examples funded by the European Commission’s humanitarian aid department includes:

 In addition, EU humanitarian aid also ensures the treatment of severe and moderate malnutrition, and access to safe water.
 To mobilise medical and public health teams and equipment for rapid response to emergencies, the European Commission and countries joining the EU Civil Protection Mechanism have launched the European Medical Corps.
 Countries can offer their specialised health units in support of populations hit by disasters inside and outside the EU.